ESCOMP/CESM_share/README.md

 - facilitating consistent physics between all models.
 For example, uniform solar-zenith-angle/orbital calculations and uniform physical constants.
-- providing an interface/API between component models and the flux-coupler component in the CCSM framework.
+- providing an interface/API between component models and the flux-coupler component in the CESM framework.
 - avoiding the need for redundant implementations of commonly needed functionality.
 For example netCDF file reading, basic mapping (re-gridding) functionality, and common character string manipulations.